jgci2000/bachelor-project/README.md

 * Run FSS MATLAB code for 3D SC L8 system

 ## Week 2:
-* Debug the FSS Ising Spin S code
+* Debug the FSS Ising-1/2 code
 * Submit a job in the cluster

 ## TODO